tfidfwastaken/gitnotes/week6.md

 This week I made some refinements to my [submodule add patch](https://github.com/tfidfwastaken/git/commits/submodule-helper-add-3a) after taking feedback from my mentors Christian Couder and Shourya Shukla, and also Kaartic Sivaraam (who at this point I consider a de facto mentor—thanks for all the help!).

-It's been a busy week for the Git list, and with the maintainer being offline this week, my [last patch](https://lore.kernel.org/git/20210615145745.33382-1-raykar.ath@gmail.com/) on the list has not not yet got too much attention.
+It's been a busy week for the Git list, and with the maintainer being offline this week, my [last patch](https://lore.kernel.org/git/20210615145745.33382-1-raykar.ath@gmail.com/) on the list has not yet got too much attention.
 In these times, it's best to be patient.
 I have been advised by my mentors to wait until the next "What's cooking..." mail[^1], and take action accordingly.

 So while that is blocked at the moment, I decided to start work on the other major part of my project, that is to convert `submodule update` to C, much in the same way.
 This functionality is a lot more interesting and complex compared to merely adding a submodule, and it can often be a source of [strange behaviour](https://lore.kernel.org/git/CAKjYmsELpf9r3bAJj_JUHgVegw_7z2KzyuR_6FYYngpC1XmNeg@mail.gmail.com/) and edge cases.